This post may contain affiliate links. Please see our disclosure policy.

 Cherry Jelly

-Fruit Butter
+Fruit Butter Canning Recipes

 I love using fruit butter like apple butter on my morning toast or slathering a stack of pancakes in blueberry butter.
 It’s also a great, sweet spread to add to charcuterie boards or as a filling for homemade hand pies.
-They taste like pop tarts, but better!
+They taste like Pop-Tarts, but better!

 I also love fruit butter because, unlike jam, fruit butter doesn’t require pectin or sugar.
 Cooking it down until thick eliminates the need for pectin.
-It also helps to carmelize and concentrate the fruit’s natural sugars, making sugar unnecessary.
+It also helps to caramelize and concentrate the fruit’s natural sugars, making sugar unnecessary.
 Some recipes may include added sugar to speed up the process, but traditional, slow-cooked fruit butter doesn’t need it.
 You can also add spices like cinnamon if desired.

 To make fruit butter, all you need to do is make a fruit puree.
 You’ll remove all the skins, seeds, pits, and cores and blend or mash your fruit as it cooks down.
 My complete guide to how to make any fruit butter walks you through all the necessary steps.